patrickap/docker-restic/README.md

 - `container-start`: Starts all containers labeled `docker-restic.container.stop=true`.
 - `container-stop`: Stops all containers labeled `docker-restic.container.stop=true`.

 The entire backup process is scheduled once a day at 00:00.
-If this is not sufficient, the configurations can be modified or overwritten.
-Bind mount your custom configurations:
+If this is not sufficient, the configurations can be modified or overwritten completely.
+Bind mount your custom configurations like this:

 - `docker-restic.yml`: `/srv/docker-restic/docker-restic.yml`
 - `docker-restic.cron`: `/srv/docker-restic/docker-restic.cron`

-Do not forget to restart the container afterwards.
+Do not forget to restart the container.

 5. **Configure rclone (Optional)**